 BMH: Is this a paid gig?

 DS: No, the magazine is totally free.
 So it’s a home from work and around family thing.
-It’s hard to get articles submitted and even harder to get someone to come on board as sub editor.
+It’s hard to get articles submitted.
+It is easier now, I have a co-editor Luke Higgins, who has helped take the magazine to another level.

 BMH: So it is very much a labour of love for yourself?
 Have you studied archaeology at any level or has it been an interest you have had to pursue alongside your full time profession?